Make sure you have a package-lock and an up-to-date install:

 automated environments such as test platforms, continuous integration, and

-deployment.
-It can be significantly faster than a regular npm install by
+install of your dependencies.
+It can be significantly faster than a regular npm

-skipping certain user-oriented features.
-It is also more strict than a regular
+install by skipping certain user-oriented features.
+It is also more strict than

 incrementally-installed local environments of most npm users.